 Step 7: Customize Map Pins (optional)

 By default, map pins are green.
 To customize these map pin icons, toggle on Use Custom Map Pins.
-This allows you to upload custom icons that participants can use for specific items, like pinning locations for public restrooms, handicap access points, potholes, greens ways or bike trails... you name it!
+This allows you to upload custom icons that participants can use for specific items, like pinning locations to add public restrooms, handicap access points, greenways, crosswalks, reporting sidewalk damage or potholes... you name it!
 You have the option to Edit Map Pins, or Create Custom Pins.

 Create Custom Pins